Skip to content

 • Adult-Use Cannabis, marijuana (legal)

-Are judges “fighting the last war?”
+Living in the past?
+Are any judges still “fighting the last war?”
 Yes, inertia has power.
 And change can be challenging.
 But the legislature changed the law.
 Marijuana use is no longer a crime.
 So, if a person may reasonably suspect that the odor of marijuana means another person used marijuana, what difference could that possibly make now that marijuana use is legal?

 The inescapable conclusion must be that odor of marijuana alone, cannot be a reasonable basis for suspecting criminal activity.
 So, odor alone cannot be a basis for “reasonable articulable suspicion of criminal activity,” much less “probable cause of criminal activity.”

-Numerous Minnesota appellate court decisions have held the contrary, that the odor of marijuana can be a basis of probable cause to suspect criminal activity.
+Numerous Minnesota old appellate court decisions have held the contrary, that the odor of marijuana can be a basis of probable cause to suspect criminal activity.
 Most of those cases involve facts with more than just odor.
-But all of them so far predate marijuana legalization in Minnesota.
+But all of them predate marijuana legalization in Minnesota.

 If before August 1, 2023 in Minnesota, the odor of marijuana was the odor of a crime; that is no longer the case.
 This shift in the legal environment is now a historical fact.
 So any Minnesota court decisions prior to August 1, 2023, on odor as probable cause, have in effect been legislatively overruled.
-For more on: Minnesota Marijuana Laws.
+For more see my page: Minnesota Marijuana Laws.

 Terpenes vs. Cannabinoids

-SOURCE OF ODOR: Terpenes are the compounds that give fragrant aromas to plants and flowers.
+SOURCE OF ODOR: Terpenes are the chemical compounds that give fragrant aromas to plants and flowers.

-So, odor is not associated with THC or other cannabinoids, which are odorless.
-And as a result, a assuming that the odor of cannabis means adult-use cannabis or THC is present would be a mistake.
-Of course, since adult-use is legal and not a crime, even that false assumption should not give rise to suspicion of crime.
+So, odor is not associated with THC or other cannabinoids.
+They are odorless.
+And as a result, a assuming that the odor of cannabis means adult-use cannabis or THC is present would be incorrect.
+Of course, since adult-use cannabis is legal and not a crime, even that false assumption should not give rise to suspicion of crime.

 Cannabis plants have the same odor

-Regardless of legal status of plant, whether hemp, medical, adult-use; all are the same plant, cannabis.
-All from the same botanical category: genus Cannabis.
+Regardless of legal status of cannabis plant; whether hemp, medical, adult-use; all are the same plant, cannabis.
+All are from the same botanical category: genus Cannabis.
+A cannabis plant smells like a cannabis plant, regardless of THC level of that plant.

 The artificial, legal categories do not correlate with odor.
 We cannot distinguish between them using odor.
-So an odor or marijuana no longer implies presumptively illegal conduct.
+So an odor of marijuana no longer implies presumptively illegal conduct.

 What about … ?

 Yes, marijuana Prohibition of possession lingers in Minnesota.
-But how would odor alone give rise to reasonable suspicion of crime, where use and possession are both lawful, unless over two ounces in public?
-In other words, what does odor alone have to do with quantity?
+But how would odor give rise to reasonable suspicion of crime, where use and possession are both lawful unless over two ounces in public?
+In other words, what does odor have to do with quantity?
 Wouldn’t police need more, like a reason to suspect possession of more than two ounces?

 What about federal law?
 Federal law includes a stated policy of non-enforcement of federal marijuana crimes against individuals who are state-law compliant.
+(No money is to be spent on it.)
 So unless police are on federal land, they’re not enforcing federal law.

 Now in Minnesota, almost all legal categories of cannabis that police may encounter are not crimes: